 UCI Club Sports comprise a wide variety of student-managed competitive sports.
 Clubs travel to compete against other universities across the local area, and some travel nationally.
-Current UCI Clubs Sports teams include: Archery, Badminton, Basketball, Biking, Climbing, Crew, Cricket, Dragon Boat, Fencing, Figure Skating, Lacrosse, Brazilian Jiu Jitsu, Japanese Karate, Kendo, Taekwondo, Wushu, Powerlifting, Roller Hockey, Rugby, Running, Sailing, Soccer, Softball, Swimming, Table Tennis, Tennis, Triathlon, Ultimate, Volleyball, Water Polo, and Wrestling.
+Current UCI Clubs Sports teams include: Archery, Badminton, Baseball, Basketball, Biking, Climbing, Cricket, Dragon Boat, Fencing, Figure Skating, Lacrosse, Brazilian Jiu Jitsu, Japanese Karate, Kendo, Taekwondo, Wushu, Powerlifting, Roller Hockey, Rowing, Rugby, Running, Sailing, Soccer, Softball, Swimming, Table Tennis, Tennis, Triathlon, Ultimate, Volleyball, Water Polo, Wrestling.

 Recreation Activity Classes consist of non-credit activity classes for students and the UCI community.
 Classes range from sports clinics to the more unique styles of martial arts like Jiu Jitsu and Muay Thai.
 An array of dance classes such as hip hop, salsa, and ballroom are also available.
 Cooking classes held at the ARC Kitchen classroom are also part of the Recreation Activity Classes department area.
 Students can also earn their CPR or SCUBA certification.